php-fig/fig-standards/proposed/PSR-1-basic.md

 This guide expressly avoids any recommendation regarding the use of `$StudlyCaps`, `$camelCase`, or `$under_score` property names.

-Some projects prefix property names with a single underscore to indicate protected or private visibility; this guide discourages but does not disallow that practice.

 Whatever naming convention is used must be applied consistently within a reasonable scope.
 That scope may be vendor-level, package-level, class-level, or method-level.